The Best Myanmar Itinerary In 2 Weeks

 It is an investment worth saving for.
 The hot air balloon trip happens in the early hours of the day and takes about 45 minutes.

 The sprawling temples glowing in the early light of the day down below are a magnificent sight.
-This is the embodiment of a once in a lifetime experience.
+This is the embodiment of a once-in-a-lifetime experience.
 Don't miss out.
 Book the balloon ride at least a month or more before the date as otherwise it does book out fast!

 Also note that the balloons are a seasonal thing and can only be booked between October to April each year.
 The rest of the year, they are not flying.